-The idea for this blog post came last week when our team discussed the ability for clients to manually add promo codes from our dashboard.
+The idea for this blog post on outsourcing vs. insourcing came last week when our team discussed the ability for clients to manually add promo codes from our dashboard.

 It started out as a simple idea that we’d hoped to revisit the following week.
 Instead, our founder, Fabian, came to work on Monday with a fully functioning promo code feature that he couldn’t wait to share with us.